noahjb/novi_cd_test/README.md

 ![](http://i66.tinypic.com/2ljkivq.jpg)

-Remember to save the config file.
+Remember to save the config file using Command+S or Ctrl+S.

 Done.
 You've finished creating your cloud development environment.
 Notice that you installed absolutely nothing locally, and you've accomplished all of those tasks with just a browser.